lecousin/java-framework-core/README.md

  * A new IO (Input/Output) model, flexible, and providing asynchronous operations

-It does not have any dependency, however the library [net.lecousin.framework.system](https://github.com/lecousin/java-framework-system "java-framework-system") is recommended for better performances on disk operations.
+It does not have any dependency, however the library [net.lecousin.framework.system](https://github.com/lecousin/java-framework-system "java-framework-system") is recommended for better performances on disk operations (detection of physical drives).

-It needs to be started by using the net.lecousin.framework.application.Application#start method.

 ## Build status